 - FREE Appendix “C” (“Live” interactive websites, and more): Simply “click” on any website or email address and it will instantly appear on your computer.
 Copy and paste the search terms.
 Save time and energy and avoid typing errors—no need to retype 201 websites, email addresses or search terms.
 They are all here for you to access anytime—quick, easy, and convenient.
 Appendix “C” will be periodically updated and expanded.
 [APX-07, 17 pages] This is even easier for those of you who purchase our new (December 2015; ISBN: 978-0-9839337-9-3) interactive eBook, as merely clicking on the URL or email address will instantaneously bring up an image or You-Tube video.
 The interactive eBook is now available on Amazon.com.

 - FREE Rebate Yourself: (FIND MI$$ING MONEY—THIS INFORMATION MAY BE VERY IMPORTANT TO YOU OR SOMEONE YOU KNOW.)
 You or someone you know may have money waiting to be claimed from a state government (or Canadian province).
 Millions of Americans have hundreds of dollars each waiting for them in state treasuries holding billions of dollars in unclaimed property.
 This money is from forgotten stocks and bonds, unclaimed dividends or uncanceled paychecks, annuities, forgotten bank accounts, safe deposit boxes, interest, insurance policies, wages, bonuses, travelers’ checks, utility and other deposits.
 One out of every eight adults has money due them.
-There are no fees; it is legitimate, free, quick, and easy for you to search a public database from the privacy of your home or at the library.
+There are no fees; it is legitimate, free, quick, and easy for you to search a public/government database from the privacy of your home or at the library.
 (Check with your tax preparer, attorney, police or librarian, and they will all tell you this is a legitimate and free undertaking.)
 Discover the possibilities and rewards.
 We give stories and advice and tips to successfully navigate this process.
 Tell your friends to come to our website and read the 5-pages themselves.
-Just read “Rebate Yourself“(click here) [RBY-11, 5 pages] for an easy-to-read formatted copy, or read the article below.
+Just read the article below or click here on “Rebate Yourself” for an easy-to-read formatted copy.

 - FREE America (My Country, ‘Tis of Thee) [MCT-19, 1 page]